richard-scryber/PaperworkDayDocs/docs/reference/cssproperties/index.md

 ## Fonts and Type Faces

 The following properties control the font that any text will use, including families and styles, and remote font registration.
-The 'font-face' at-rule allows definition of custom fonts, that can be used here.
+The <a href='/reference/cssselectors/rules/font-face.html'>'font-face'</a> at-rule allows definition of custom fonts, that can be used here.

 | Property  | Description |
 |---|---|